EricRobertCampbell/obsidian_vaults/SR - Chapter 4 - Geocentric Models.md

      num [1:1000, 1:46] 130 130 133 146 144 ...

-This is much like the earlier one, $\mu$, but contains sunmulated heights, not distributions of average heights.
+This is much like the earlier one, $\mu$, but contains simulated heights, not distributions of average heights.

 We can summarize these simulated heights in the same way we summarize the distributions of $\mu$, by using `apply`: